LesleyLai/blog/contents/blog/bilingual_blog/en.md

 This way, the type system ensures that I don't forget to translate any entries.

+And then, we can assemble translations of all languages into a single object.
+This object will be the main entry point in our template when we need to query specific translation entries:

 ```typescript
 export const translations = {
   en: en,